 Molecular and developmental endocrinology

-PLAG1 is a gene transcription factor that is responsible for some types of tumours, but little is known about its biological role in healthy animals.
-A PLAG1 knock-out mouse line shows an important role for PLAG1 in growth and reproduction.
+- Biological role of PLAG1; a gene transcription factor that is responsible for some types of tumours, but little is known about its biological role in healthy animals.

-The CRHR2 gene encodes a hormone receptor that is responsible for some of the actions of the neuropeptide corticotropin-releasing hormone or CRH.
+- Evolution of the CRHR2 gene; a hormone receptor that is responsible for some of the actions of the neuropeptide corticotropin-releasing hormone or CRH.
 In the pituitary gland, activation of this receptor stimulates the release of the hormone TSH, but only in non-mammalian vertebrates like salmon, frogs, turtles and chicken - not in mammals.

 Group leader: Dr Bert De Groef